Shubham-Mahalle/Netflix-Clone/Readme.md

-# Create Netflix-Clone Project to learn Html and Css use to make frontend<br>
+# Create Netflix Static page Clone Project to learn Html and Css use to make frontend<br>